dribnet/purvs/README.md

 Added a default character.

 I corrected and updated my sketch, and also did some general tidying up of code / adding comments.

+Updated sketch and preview thumbnails